ucgmsim/gmhazard/database/README.md

 ### MariaDB

 1. Change the directory to where this `docker-compose.yml` is.
 (Make sure to have `.env` in the same directory.)
-2. Type the following command:
+2. Type one of the following commands:
-   `docker-compose up -d`
+   - `docker-compose up -d` -> Run images as a container in background.
+   - `docker-compose up` -> Do the monitoring at the same time.
-3. You can either accese/check data via the browser at `localhost:8080` or via command, `mysql -h 127.0.0.1 -P 3306 -u {MYSQL_USER} -p{MYSQL_PASSWORD}.` (Space after -u but -p)
+3. You can either access/check data via the browser at `localhost:8080` or via command, `mysql -h 127.0.0.1 -P 3306 -u {MYSQL_USER} -p{MYSQL_PASSWORD}.` (Space after -u but no space after -p)

-#### DO THIS STEP IF IT'S YOUR FIRST TIME SETTING UP THE DB
+#### IF THIS IS YOUR FIRST TIME SETTING UP THE DB

-1. Open up a Terminal.
-2. run script, `python create_db.py`

-As our Intermediate API now tracks users' activity and to do so, we need our DB with users ID.
+1. Make sure the DB is up and running
+2. Type the following command within the working venv.
+(Python 3.6+)
+   - `python /your_path_to_cloned_repo/seistech/apis/intermediate_api/intermediate_api/create_db.py`
+3. Project table needs to be filled to use the Projects tab under the SeisTech.
+   - Refer to the `create_db.py`, projects vary on their application.

+This will create some initial tables for the DEV environment and Auth0 users under the application.
+Please check the `create_db.py` to get further information.

 #### Adminer